List of Buffyverse comics

 This is a List of Buffyverse comics including different categories of different types of publications.

 Categories

 Buffy comics

 These were published by Dark Horse, originally in comic format but then gathered into volumes of trade paperbacks.
 They were published from 1998 until 2004.
 A small number of Buffy comics have not been included in trade paperbacks.
 These include the comics: Giles, Jonathan, and Reunion.
-The cover art of the individual comic covers can be found here.
 Dark Horse, under the guidance of Joss Whedon, reinstated the series in 2007 as a canonical continuation of the series.

 Angel comics

 Dark Horse published two Angel comic series, the first of which was halted after 17 issues while the second lasted only four issues.
 Since June 2005, IDW have published a 17-issue limited series, a spin-off ongoing series as well as several miniseries and one shots with Angel characters.

 Tales of the Vampires

 This comprises an anthology of short stories written by Joss Whedon, Jane Espenson, and other writers of the Buffy TV shows.
 Each story tells the tale of one or more Buffyverse vampires.